mkejeiri/Domain-Driven-Design/README.md

 1- Protect business invariants inside Aggregate boundaries.

-2- Design small Aggregates and choose right-sizing Aggregates.
+2- Design small Aggregates with the right-sizing.

 3- Reference other Aggregates by identity only.